PPaszkiewicz/Tools/toolbox/README.md

 Available as standalone **DownloadProgressObserver** or wrapped with **LiveData**.

 ### Extensions
-Some extensions including delegates for storing/writing values in PreferenceManager.
+Some extensions including delegates for storing/writing values in PreferenceManager and FragmentManager.

 ### Reflection
 **IFieldReflector** - interface and utilities for reflecting fields and methods as simple delegates.
 See demo/tests for sample.